tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     cni = Zvbi.decode_vps_cni(data)

-This function receives a sliced VPS line and returns a 16-bit CNI value, or raises exception *ZvbiError* in case of errors.
+This function takes a sliced VPS line in form of a bytes-like object holding at least 13 bytes.
+The function decodes the network identifier and returns it as a 16-bit CNI value.
+The function raises exception *ZvbiError* in case of errors.

 Zvbi.vbi_encode_vps_cni()
 -------------------------